NeoLegends/website/content/projects/fc-self-service.md

 We created an app that allows tenants of co-working spaces to manage their own Wi-Fi credentials.
 Each tenant also gets an own VLAN for his devices.

 The app was build on behalf of [Factory Campus GmbH & Co.
 KG](https://factorycampus.de/).
 I implemented it together with [Marcus Weiner](https://marcusweiner.de/).
-We were both working on the front- and back-end.
+We were both responsible for the front- and back-end.

 ## Technical details